sporniket/suitable-tooling-set-detection-service-for-pulsar/README.md

 ---
 flowchart

+    suitable-tooling-set-detection-service-for-pulsar((
+        This extension
+    ))
+    --«consumes» tooling-set-detection-requests-->
+    tooling-set-expert-extension[
+        The extension knowing how to assess that the project can be operated with a tooling set ]

     suitable-tooling-set-detection-service-for-pulsar
-    --register to watch for changes on files--> workspace@{ shape: docs, label: "Workspace files" }
+    --scans and register to watch for changes on files--> workspace@{ shape: docs, label: "Workspace files" }
     --notify changes on files-->
     suitable-tooling-set-detection-service-for-pulsar

-    tooling-set-expert-extension[
-        The extension knowing how to assess that the project can be operated with a tooling set ]
-    --«event» tooling-set-detection-request-->
     suitable-tooling-set-detection-service-for-pulsar((
         This extension
     ))
-    --«event» tooling-set-detection-->
+    --«provides» tooling-set-detection-events-->
     tooling-set-integration-extensions@{shape : processes, label : "All the extensions that are interested and provide features using the matching tooling set"}

 ```